keptn/community/COMMUNITY_MEMBERSHIP.md

   * one **main repository** with the [core services of Keptn](https://github.com/keptn/keptn)
   * **subprojects** that contain [integrations and contributions](https://github.com/keptn-contrib) for Keptn

-Responsibilities for the roles in this docuemtn are scoped to the *main repository* and *subprojects*.
+Responsibilities for the roles in this document are scoped to the *main repository* and *subprojects*.

 The Keptn Governance Committee owns this document and process until delegated.
 They can be reached via e-mail at keptn@dynatrace.com.